mendix/docs/content/best-practices/architecture/integration/integration-solutions.md

 ## 2 Considering Solution Options

-See <<Introduction to Integration>> for a general overview.
 Below is an example sequence of questions that an Architect or Lead Developer typically considers to find the best way to integrate:

 1. What is the business use case? <br />
 	a.
 Can I reference the [Overview of Use Cases](use-case-overview) to see if one use case fits?